kaiyyang/kaiyyang.github.io/content/about.md

 ## Hello!

-I'm a **Junior** Students at University of British Columbia in honors CS program.
-My current interests are Compiler Construction, Algorithm and Machine Learning.
-Currrently, I am working as a Web Developer (primarily Back-end) at [*BGC Engineeering Inc*](https://bgcengineering.ca/).
+I'm a recent Graduate from University of British Columbia.
+My current interests are Algorithm, Distributed systems and in particular how we can them to the BlockChain world.
+Currrently, I am working as a Software Engineer at Coinbase.